-The Compensation and Human Resources Committee currently consists of Mary T. McDowell (Chair), Crawford W. Beveridge, and Lorrie M. Norrington, each of whom qualifies as independent for compensation committee purposes under applicable Nasdaq listing standards, the requirements of Section 162(m) of the Internal Revenue Code of 1986, as amended (the "Code"), and SEC Rule 16b-3.
-In April 2019, Mr. Beveridge notified the Board that he would not stand for reelection at the Annual Meeting.
+The Compensation and Human Resources Committee currently consists of Mary T. McDowell (Chair), Reid French and Blake Irving, each of whom qualifies as independent for compensation committee purposes under applicable Nasdaq listing standards, the requirements of Section 162(m) of the Internal Revenue Code of 1986, as amended (the "Code"), and SEC Rule 16b-3.